vivienlegrand/Kitura-ComputerDatabase/README.md

 * Index
 `GET` with <localhost:8090/computer>
 * Get by Id
 `GET` with <localhost:8090/computer/:id>
 * Add
 `POST` with <localhost:8090/computer>
 * Update
 `POST` with <localhost:8090/computer/:id>
 * Delete
 `DELETE` with <localhost:8090/computer/:id>

 ---
 ## More info

 This project does not include Security capabilities of Kitura.
 For more info about Kitura, visite <http://www.kitura.io/en/resources/tutorials.html>.
-You can try Swift with [MySQL](https://github.com/Zewo/MySQL) or [Redis](https://github.com/IBM-Swift/Kitura-redis).